stlmc/stlmc/tests/README.md

 With `FAST=1`, the comparison includes every Yices case marked with `@benchmark.fast` except cases marked with `@benchmark.z3-slow`; without it, all Yices benchmark cases are compared.
-The current fast comparison contains 20 cases.
-Z3 outputs are stored beside the normal logs with a `.z3.log` suffix.
+The current fast comparison contains 20 cases, producing 40 solver comparisons.
+Outputs are stored beside the normal logs with `.cvc5.log` and `.z3.log` suffixes.
 Any unexpected timeout is a test failure.
 The full run uses the longer default timeout and includes all `z3-slow` cases.

 Run `make benchmark` first if the matching Yices logs do not exist. `make test`